 - Handle discussions with the relevant taxation authorities

-Many taxes can apply to the property rental industry, including Income Tax, Corporation Tax, Capital Gains Tax, VAT, Stamp Duty, and future Inheritance Tax.
-Understanding these taxes, especially for long-term property investments, requires expertise and a detailed business plan.
+Many taxes can apply to the property rental sector, including Income Tax, Corporation Tax, Capital Gains Tax, VAT, Stamp Duty, and Inheritance Tax.
+Understanding these taxes, especially for long-term property investments, requires specialist skills and expertise.

 An experienced accountant with industry-specific knowledge is an investment rather than a cost and will help you develop the right business structure to maximise profits and reduce liabilities.
 If you are thinking of becoming a landlord, or you want to grow an existing property business, a discussion with your accountant should be the first stage of developing a business plan.
 This gives you an objective viewpoint and helps you plan for the future.